last updated Thursday, January 05, 2012

 - Find the appropriate reference data in the literature before you start this part, so that you know what you are looking for

-- Acquired in dry dichloromethane (Where do you get this from?)
+- Acquired in dry dichloromethane (from still)

 - Prepare the following solutions: